hbctraining/Pseudobulk-for-scRNAseq/lessons/06_DE_comparisons.md

 </p>

+After plotting expression for Crebl2, we can see that there is quite a bit of variability among the samples for both the TN and cold7 conditions.
+A qualitative assessment of the plot suggests that the within group varaiability is larger than the between group variability. **This is a case where being unable to account for variability (as in FindMarkers) across replicates can skew the results.**

-### DESeq2 Hist1h1d
+### Significant only in DESeq2

-Next, let us repeat these steps to identify what is occuring with Hist1h1d, which is significant from the DESeq2 analysis:
+Next let's explore Hist1h1d, a gene that was only identified as significant from the DESeq2 results.
+We can repeat some of the visualizations to look at the underlying expression and see if it is a believable difference.
+We can start by pulling the result stats from our merged dataframe:

 ```r
 dge %>% subset(gene == "Hist1h1d")
 ```

 ```
           gene  log2FC_fm pct.1 pct.2       padj_fm log2FC_deseq2  padj_deseq2         sig
  4099 Hist1h1d  3.0856065 0.013 0.002  8.019887e-02    0.22723448 4.911827e-02      DESeq2
 ```

-Similar to before, we can see that **very few cells** are expressing this gene.
-Let's take a look at the pseudobulked expression values to see if we can figure out why the DESeq2 algorithm identified this gene as significant.
+Similar to before, we can see that **very few cells** are expressing this gene (even fewer than observed with Crebl2).
+The fold change is a bit higher than observed.
+Let's take a look at the normalized expression values from pseudobulk to see if we can figure out why the DESeq2 algorithm identified this gene as significant.

 <p align="center">
   <img src="../img/../img/DE_comp_Hist1h1d_pb.png" width="400">
 </p>

-Immediately we can see that there is one sample expressing Hist1h1d highly among the cold7 replicates.
-If we now assess the single-cell expression levels, we can see that there are only a handful of cells that are expressing Hist1h1d.
+Immediately we can see that among the cold7 replicates there is **one sample expressing considerably higher expression in Hist1h1d**.
+This sample is driving the observed fold change.
+Next we can assess the expression of Hist1h1d at the single-cell level.
+From the Ridgeplot we see that the TN plot is unimodal, but with cold7 it is bimodal with a tiny little hump on the right hand side of the plot.
+This represents a **handful of cells that are expressing Hist1h1d at higher levels**.

 ```r
 p1 <- VlnPlot(seurat_vsm, "Hist1h1d") + NoLegend()